 Since cheese is the star of classic fondue, you want to buy a high-quality block of cheese.
 Any one of these will work beautifully or, use a combination of melting cheeses.
 You want the best quality aged fromage from a specialty store or the gourmet department of your grocer.
-Any one, or a combination of these, makes a delicious dip!
+Any one, or a combination of these melting cheeses makes a delicious fondue cheese dip!

 - Gruyere is a favorite in Swiss fondue because it offers a nutty, buttery flavor and melts beautifully!

 - Emmental, also known as Emmentaler or Emmental, is basically Swiss offers a slight tangy flavor.

 - Fontina is also from cow's milk, and has a nutty, yet slightly sweet flavor.
 When combined, these three cheese varieties make the perfect fondue for dipping bread and enjoying a glass of wine.